kyma-project/kyma/docs/service-mesh/10-02-no-access.md

     kubectl scale --replicas 1 -n istio-system deploy/istio-ingressgateway
     ```

-   Find the `ingress-sds` container and delete the `-distroless` suffix.
+   Find the `istio-proxy` container and delete the `-distroless` suffix.

 2. Check all ports used by the Istio Ingress Gateway:
   ```bash